 Satisfaction Metrics

 Taking the pulse of customer happiness is vital.
 Metrics like NPS and CSAT help measure this.
-They use ratings from zero to ten to show how customers feel.
+They use ratings from 0 to 10 to indicate how customers feel.
 Tracking these scores helps businesses see what areas need work.
-It also keeps them sharp on customer service.
+It also keeps them sharp on customer product or service.

 Insightful Inquiries